json-api/json-api/implementations/index.md

 * [redux-bees](https://github.com/cantierecreativo/redux-bees) A nice, short and declarative way to interact with JSON APIs in React+Redux
 * [Coloquent](https://github.com/DavidDuwaer/Coloquent) Javascript/Typescript library mapping objects and their interrelations to JSON API, with a clean, fluent ActiveRecord-like (e.g. similar to Laravel's Eloquent) syntax  for creating, retrieving, updating and deleting model objects.
 * [kitsu](https://github.com/wopian/kitsu) A simple, lightweight & framework agnostic JSON API client
+* [Sarala JSON API data formatter](https://github.com/milroyfraser/sarala-json-api-data-formatter) is a simple and fluent framework agnostic javascript library to transform standard JSON API responses to simple JSON objects and vice versa.
+* [Sarala](https://github.com/milroyfraser/sarala) is a javascript package which gives you a [Laravel Eloquent](https://laravel.com/docs/5.6/eloquent) like syntax to perform CRUD operations against an JSON API built according to [JSON API specification](http://jsonapi.org/format/).

 ### <a href="#client-libraries-typescript" id="client-libraries-typescript" class="headerlink"></a> Typescript
 * [ts-angular-jsonapi](https://github.com/reyesoft/ts-angular-jsonapi) A JSON API library developed for AngularJS in Typescript